Ramchand-Bethireddy/Emotion-analysis/README.md

 Key Components:

     Data Preparation:
-        Dataset: The script reads a CSV file (data.csv) containing text samples and their corresponding emotion labels.
+        Dataset: The script reads a CSV file (text.csv) containing text samples and their corresponding emotion labels.
 Each text is assigned an emotion category represented as a numeric label.
         Text Vectorization: The TfidfVectorizer converts text data into numerical features suitable for machine learning models.

     Model Definition: